8 natural D.I.Y. fertilisers and tonics for native Australian gardens - Minimalist Gardener

 How to use

-1. Only use water from plain boiled vegetables (no oil, butter or salt).
+• Only use water from plain boiled vegetables

 Related article: Can You Use Pasta Water on Plants?

-When it comes to Australian native plants, restraint is key.
-Their beauty comes from thousands of years of adaptation to harsh soils and climate which means a little goes a very long way.
+When it comes to Australian native plants, restraint is everything.
+Their resilience and beauty come from thousands of years of adaptation to lean soils and a demanding climate.
+More input does not mean better growth.
+In many cases, it means stress.

 Back to blog